-- 1. The ASC follows development of strategic pillars related to Quality and patient safety, people, population health management and infrastructure optimization. - 2.
-Goals and Objectives have also been developed to support the commitment to Safety, Quality, and Performance Improvement.
-Please refer to the scorecard and the different metrics as identified in QRC. - 3.
-Strategic Overview - a.
-Quality and Patient Safety: The ASC demonstrate quality and patient safety as a core value where zero patient harm is not only a possibility but an exception. - b.
-People: The ASC will enhance the patient, employee and medical staff experience and develop a culture of respect, recognition, and trust by actively listening to feedback and developing strategies to address high impact areas of opportunity.

-Infrastructure Optimization: The ASC will invest in and optimize infrastructure related to facilities, information technology (IT) and telehealth, information security, and health informatics to increase value, ensure safety and meet the current and future needs of the patients we serve.

-As we look forward to the future, our patient care priorities will be implementation of a strong quality and patient safety, people, health management and infrastructure optimization.
+- The ASC follows development of strategic pillars related to Quality and patient safety, people, population health management and infrastructure optimization. - Goals and Objectives have also been developed to support the commitment to Safety, Quality and Performance Improvement.
+Please refer to the scorecard and the different metrics as identified in QRC. - Strategic Plan Overview: - Quality and patient safety: The ASC demonstrate quality and patient safety as a core value where zero patient harm is not only a possibility but an expectation. - People: The ASC will enhance the patient, employee and medical staff experience and develop a culture of respect, recognition and trust by actively listening to feedback and developing strategies to address high-impact areas of opportunity. - Infrastructure optimization: The ASC will invest in and optimize infrastructure related to facilities, information technology (IT) and telehealth, information security, and health informatics to increase value, ensure safety and meet the current and future needs of the patients we serve. - As we look toward the future, our patient care priorities will be implementation of a strong quality and patient safety, people, health management and infrastructure optimization.
 We will also continue the mission of training the next generation of health care professionals through teaching and development.

-III.
-Quality Improvement Project Development
+• Quality Improvement Project Development